ltrgoddard/thesis/temp.markdown

 hence the current neglect.’
 It is unclear from Prynne’s letter how this quotation from *Tarr* is supposed to relate to the issues which he has been discussing.
-In his play with dialogue, Lewis is certainly concerned with ‘the fall of speech’—indeed, his construction of the deeply sibilant sentence ‘Small as it is, I shan’t get it’ and his description of the character Otto Kreisler’s looping, stuttering engagement with this particular piece of language might be described as ‘microrhetoric’.
+In his play with dialogue, Lewis is certainly concerned with ‘the fall of speech’—indeed, his construction of the sibilant sentence ‘Small as it is, I shan’t get it’ and his description of the character Otto Kreisler’s looping, stuttering engagement with this particular piece of language might be described as ‘microrhetoric’.
 Is Prynne’s point, then, that a concern with the ‘musicality’ of language in the 1960s is outdated because it has already been done by Lewis in the 1910s, or because it has already been *satirised*?
 The idea that Lewis’s text ‘disposes finally of the claim that our best accuracies are musical in structure’ would seem to suggest the latter, but it is not entirely clear that this section of *Tarr* should be read as satirical.

 To take another approach, does Prynne mean to suggest that the focus on Kreisler’s gaze in the final sentence represents some sort of satirical